publicgoods/maturity-rubric/categories/risk.md

 jeopardize the health and sustainability of the product

 * Short description: Risk and dependency on community composition and organizational affiliations
-* Is core category: Yes
+* Is core category: Unknown
-* Priority: High
+* Priority: Deprioritized by DIAL

 ## Indicators